ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 On the top left, the real time image of the camera ([FLIR Blackfly S USB3](https://www.flir.fr/products/blackfly-s-usb3/?vertical=machine%20vision&segment=iis))is displayed.

-In the command pannel on the right, in the section `Camera settings`, the user set different parameters to improve the signal reading.
+In the command pannel on the right, in the section `Camera settings`, the user can set different parameters to improve the signal reading and control the camera.
 The program enables the extraction of a Region Of Interest (ROI) from the camera image, via intensity threshold filtering.
 The user can set the parameter for the detection of the ROI by changing the `Kernel size`, the `Number of dilations` and the `Threshold value`.
 The program will then apply a gaussian smoothing (of empirical size (15,15)), compute a threshold mask from the smoothed image, dilate the mask a certain number of times with the squared kernel and determine the ROI as the centroid of the mask image (via the `cv2.moments` function).
 The ROI is then displayed on the camera image (top left).
 It can also be set manually by the user by clicking on the camera image.
 The ROI's shape (rectangular or cicular) and shape's parameters can be set by the user via the appropriate drop-down list or input fields.

 The ROI is then used to compute the signal by simply averaging the intensity over the ROI surface.
 This signal is then displayed overtime in relative 8 bits intensity pixel level unit on the bottom left window.